tendermint/tendermint/docs/tendermint-core/configuration.md

 seeds = ""

 # Comma separated list of nodes to keep persistent connections to
-# Do not add private peers to this list if you don't want them advertised
 persistent_peers = ""

 # UPNP port forwarding